Contents

 Operas

 Vivaldi’s operas, like Orlando Furioso and La Griselda, highlight his flair for drama and emotion.
-His music doesn’t just accompany the story—it elevates it.
 From sweeping, expressive melodies to intricate orchestration, Vivaldi knew how to make characters’ struggles and passions resonate.
 Though his operas were underappreciated for centuries, their rediscovery has brought them back into the spotlight, proving just how much depth and theatricality Vivaldi brought to Baroque opera.

 Vivaldi Church interior with musicians performing Four Seasons concert in Venice, Italy.